Video Game Addiction – Treatment, Symptoms, and Causes

 You begin to live in a world where you expect instant gratification.
 Games are so immersive that it’s easy to play for hours and hours without even noticing that a minute has gone by.
 They allow you to escape and see measurable progress.
 They are social and create an environment where you feel safe and in control.

-The American Psychiatric Association has identified nine warning signs to watch for when it comes to video game addiction.
+The American Psychiatric Association has identified nine warning signs to watch for when it comes to recognising gaming disorder.
 Although these can be helpful to better understand the severity of your own situation, it’s important to always seek the advice of a professional.

 - Preoccupation with video games.
 The individual thinks about previous gaming activity or anticipates playing the next game; Gaming becomes the dominant activity in daily life.